confluentinc/bottledwater-pg/README.md

     ./kafka/bottledwater --postgres=postgres://localhost

-The first time this runs, it will create a replication slot called `bottedwater`, take a consistent snapshot of your database, and send it to Kafka.
+The first time this runs, it will create a replication slot called `bottledwater`, take a consistent snapshot of your database, and send it to Kafka.
 (You can change the name of the replication slot with a command line flag.)
 When the snapshot is complete, it switches to consuming the replication stream.